discos/srt-single-dish-tools/docs/scripts/cli.rst

                             from the frequency of the first bin.
 E.g. '0:1000' indicates 'from the first bin of the spectrum up to 1000 MHz above'. ':' or 'all' for all the channels.
+      -e EXCLUDE [EXCLUDE ...], --exclude EXCLUDE [EXCLUDE ...]
+                            Exclude region from global fitting of baseline and baseline subtraction.
+It can be specified as X1, Y1, radius1, X2, Y2, radius2 in image coordinates or as a ds9-compatible region file in image or fk5 coordinates containing circular regions to be excluded.
+Currently, baseline subtraction only takes into account fk5 coordinates and global fitting image coordinates.
+This will change in the future.